-We know that printing prep can be something of a tricky business; luckily it’s our business and we’ve compiled a handy guide on how to prepare a brochure or booklet for printing!
+We know that printing prep can be something of a tricky business; luckily it’s our business and we’ve compiled a handy guide on how to prepare a brochure for printing!
 Follow the steps below for ease of preparation, or contact us should you have any questions.

 Before you begin, why not take a look at our wide range of brochures and booklets for some inspiration?

-How to set up a brochure for printing
+How to prepare a brochure for printing

 Follow our steps below for perfect brochure, magazine or booklet preparation…